rutba-nisar-05/Data-Science-Boot-Camp/README.md

--> These are 2 separate projects I made for a Data Science Boot Camp, using Python.
+-> These are 3 projects I made for a Data Science Boot Camp, using Python.

+-> A very simple and basic libraray management system project using file handling concepts.

--> For the classic Snake Game, I tried to incorporate GUI to make the game look visually appealing.
+-> A classic Snake Game, in which I tried to incorporate GUI to make the game look visually appealing.

--> The second project is a Typing Speed Tester which provides the user with the total time taken to type the prompt, the user's typing speed (WPM) and accuracy.
+-> A Typing Speed Tester which provides the user with the total time taken to type the prompt, the user's typing speed (WPM) and accuracy.

--> As I am a beginner, both the projects have slight issues in them which I am currently trying to solve.
+-> As I am a beginner, the projects have slight issues in them which I am currently trying to solve.
 The projects don't seem to run well on Jupyter Notebook whereas they work fine when cmd is used.